 First, use the keyboard shortcut Alt + Space Bar.
 This will open a small panel with Restore, Move, Size, Minimize, Maximize and Close.

-Click Maximize in the panel or press the X on your keyboard.
+Click Maximize in the panel.
 This will restore the normal mode in the Premiere Pro or After Effects user interface.

-Method 3: Use Windows keyboard shortcut to Maximize selected window
+Method 3: Use the Windows keyboard shortcut to Maximize the selected window

 Strictly speaking, this method does not use Premiere Pro keyboard shortcuts, but the result will be the same, you’ll get back the Minimize, Maximize, and Close button bar.